rabyj/epigeec/README.rst

 A galaxy implementation including thousands of pre-computed public datasets is available at http://epigeec.genap.ca/galaxy/ and also includes support for the WIG format and Spearman correlation.
 It also offers tools for further annotation and analysis of the matrix files created by epiGeEC.

 For more information see the official repository for the epiGeEC tool at https://github.com/labjacquespe/epigeec.
-The previous BitBucket repository is still available but will only mirror.
+The previous BitBucket repository is still available as an archive.